Sommachukwu/alx-system_engineering-devops/0x01-shell_permissions/README.md

-6. create script for multiple permissions to the owner, group owner and read permission to other users
+7. script that adds execution permission to the owner, the group owner and the other users